 - Traffic volumes are expected to increase 40-50 percent by 2040, and the resulting congestion will cause the intersection to fail;

-- Future congestion will make all travel through this intersection and throughout the industrial corridor and nearby roadways less reliable for freight trucks and passenger vehicles;
+- Future congestion will be exacerbated by the anticipated increase in number of trains crossing the intersection which will make travel through this intersection and throughout the industrial corridor and nearby roadways less reliable for freight trucks and passenger vehicles;

 - Future congestion at this intersection will impede and delay critical response and transport times for emergency service providers to the industrial area and from Columbia County, Oregon across the Lewis and Clark Bridge;